amilaansari/Endless-Math/README.md

 # MathGames
-Collection of math games for practice mathematics
+Collection of math games to practice mathematics

+*i will be getting to this next